radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 ---
 title: Monitoring and Alerts
-description: Learn about basic monitoring and alert capabilities in RadiantOne Identity Data Management.
-Learn how to use the Monitoring section in Environment Operations Center to view metrics associated with specific environments and RadiantOne Nodes.
-Default monitored metrics include CPU Usage, RAM Usage, Disk space used, connection pool usage, operations count since startup broken down by operation type, and current number of live connections.
+description: Introduction to basic monitoring and alert capabilities in RadiantOne Identity Data Management.
 ---

 ## Overview